-THINGS TO CONSIDER WHEN PACKING:
+THINGS TO CONSIDER WHEN PACKING FOR CAMP MORRIS:

-- DRESS CODE: Clothing must be appropriate and comfortable for community living, participation in active games, and safety in an outdoor environment.
-Final decisions regarding the safety and appropriateness of clothing are made by the Program Director.
-Campers may be asked to change clothing. - Do not buy or bring new clothes to camp.
-Comfortable clothes are all that is needed. - Please note that due to high mailing expenses, families may be charged for lost or forgotten items that must be sent home via mail.
+DRESS CODE: Clothing must be appropriate and comfortable for community living, participation in active games, and safety in an outdoor environment.
+Final decisions regarding the safety and appropriateness of clothing are made by the Camp Director.
+Campers may be asked to change clothing.

+- Do not buy or bring new clothes to camp.
+Comfortable clothes are all that is needed. - If your child wets the bed, please pack a second sleeping bag or set of bedding.
+Staff will discreetly wash out any wet bags each morning.
+Having a second bag ensures that your camper will have a dry bed come bedtime. - Please note that due to high mailing expenses, families may be charged for lost or forgotten items that must be sent home via mail.
 All unclaimed items will be donated to charity one week after the session. - The Diabetes Family Connection bears no responsibility for damage to or loss of any items that are brought to camp.

-ITEMS THAT SHOULD NOT BE BROUGHT TO THE PROGRAM:
+ITEMS THAT SHOULD NOT BE BROUGHT TO CAMP MORRIS:

-- Expensive jewelry - Personal sports equipment including skateboards, archery equipment, or baseball equipment - Alcohol, drugs, tobacco, fire arms, knives (including pocket knives) or weapons (including bow/arrows) - Outside food - Pets or animals (Due to the nature of the program, we strongly encourage diabetes alert dogs to remain at home)
+- Expensive jewelry - Personal sports equipment including skateboards, archery equipment, or baseball equipment - Alcohol, drugs, tobacco, fire arms, knives (including pocket knives) or weapons (including bow/arrows) - Electronics including video games, iPads, laptops - Food - Pets or animals (Due to the nature of the program, we strongly encourage diabetes alert dogs to remain at home)